Tequila

 Percussion:

-The percussion parts are very repetitive but not less important.
+The percussion parts are very repetitive but no less important.
 On the contrary: what is Latin music without percussion?
 You can double the agogo bells part on the congas if a different instrument is needed.
 Unfortunately, there is a little mistake in the final print version.
 In the cha-cha bell part, some notes are written on the line instead of above and underneath.
 In this case, the groove follows the same pattern as before.